shirok/Gauche-tk/README.md

-In Tcl/Tk, the `button .b` command creates a new command `.b`, which can be subsequently used to change the button's behavior and queries its attributes.
+In Tcl/Tk, the `button .b` command creates a new command `.b`, which can be subsequently used to change the button's behavior and to query its attributes.
 In Scheme, you need to use `tk-call` command.
 The following code first queries the current text value of the button, then change it.